wehnerb/calendar-display/README.md

 # Calendar Display

 A Cloudflare Worker that fetches a `.ics` calendar file from Google Drive and renders it as a styled HTML calendar page for fire station display screens.
-The calendar file is exported from Outlook and uploaded to a shared Google Drive folder — no technical knowledge is required to update the calendar.
+The calendar file is exported from Outlook and uploaded to a shared Google Drive folder automatically at login via an Outlook VBA macro and rclone — no technical knowledge is required to keep the calendar current.

 ## Live URLs